Find Your Perfect School

 The school’s transparency regarding access to overseas trips is one thing that sets it apart.
 Both interim and semester study abroad opportunities are described in detail according to how the cost is calculated.

 In addition, student options are explained so students are aware of what type of academic focus they can expect.
-In some cases, Calvin College students may only have to pay $100 more for studying abroad than the price they would already be paying for campus-based faculty led programs.
+In some cases, Calvin College students may only have to pay $100 more for studying abroad than the price they would already be paying for campus-based faculty-led programs.

 This private liberal arts college was established in 1911.
 It has nearly 2,000 students, 56 majors and minors, and 56 certificates.
-In addition to its study-away programs, Conn’s Global Focus oversees external programs approved by the liberal arts college, which sends over many students abroad each year.
+In addition to its study-away programs, Conn’s Global Focus oversees external programs approved by the liberal arts college, which sends many students abroad each year.

 Affiliated programs, such as NAFSA: Association of International Educators have awarded Connecticut College.
 Students seeking to study abroad in a foreign country while learning a language can take advantage of the small college’s 11 language programs.

 A potential internship or summer research project can be funded by Conn with up to $3,000 towards travel abroad or domestic.

 During their sophomore year, Connecticut College sophomores will plan their expeditions.
 Student Away offers a convenient website with resources and timelines to help them get started.
 Conn’s programs are diverse, both academically and culturally.

 The best study abroad programs can allow students to communicate with people from different cultures, no matter their career goals.

 Educators, entrepreneurs, and future leaders must also be well-versed in intercultural competencies in this globalized economy.
 You get to advance your level more than your competitors when you have this specific advantage.

 Eligible students can usually find study abroad options that match their academic major or language requirements at colleges that offer the best study abroad programs.
 You can select different countries and check which programs and majors they’re famous for.